Our Spiritual Care Team

-Chaplain Braun specializes in working with older adults at NYU Lutheran Augustana Center.
-She is a commissioned deacon in the Lutheran Church—Missouri Synod and administrator for her parish, St. John the Evangelist in Williamsburg, Brooklyn.
-She completed her clinical pastoral education residency at NYU Lutheran and has worked as a chaplain since 2011.
-She is working toward certification with the Association of Professional Chaplains.
-Prior to becoming a chaplain, she worked as a development officer with Lutheran World Relief.
+Chaplain Braun is a commissioned deacon in the Lutheran Church—Missouri Synod and administrator for her parish, St. John the Evangelist in Williamsburg, Brooklyn.
+She completed her clinical pastoral education residency at NYU Langone Hospital—Brooklyn and has worked as a chaplain since 2011.
+Before becoming a chaplain, she worked as a development officer with Lutheran World Relief.

-Father Emeh is an ordained Catholic priest.
-He has a master’s degree in pastoral counseling and spiritual care from Fordham University.
-He completed studies in philosophy and theology at Bigard Memorial Seminary in Nigeria, an affiliate of Pontifical Urban University in Rome.
-He is working toward clinical pastoral education certification with the National Association of Catholic Chaplains, under the endorsement of the Roman Catholic Diocese of Brooklyn.
+Father Conduah is an ordained Catholic priest.
+He has a postgraduate diploma in education from the University of Cape Coast in Ghana.
+He is working towards his doctorate in educational leadership at Fordham University and his clinical pastoral education certification with the National Association of Catholic Chaplains, under the endorsement of the Roman Catholic Diocese of Brooklyn.

 Chaplain Kelly is a board-certified chaplain with the Association of Professional Chaplains.
 She received her master’s degree in divinity from Chicago Theological Seminary in 2007.
 She is a member of the Religious Society of Friends, also known as Quakers.
 Before her work as a chaplain, Chaplain Kelly worked with survivors of sexual and domestic violence and the homeless.
 Chaplain Beth completed her clinical pastoral education at NYU Langone Hospital—Brooklyn through the Lutheran Services New York Alliance.
 In her free time, Beth finds joy in choral singing.